pajkosmi/FLASH_workshop/workshop.md

   * The parameter file contains runtime parameters that allow the user to partially control the runtime environment (This must be in the same directory as the binary executable)
   * Some examples: the energy of the sedov explosion, physical size of the domain, CFL parameter, or how often to output a file (full list of possible parameters is generated in the `setup_params` file within the object directory

-## Output Files
-* talk about `.dat` `.log` `plt` `chk` files

-## Scaling Study
+### Running on HPCC
+* Outline batch submission
+* different scaling runs
+* highlight where to look in log file
 * directions for different procs.
 Maybe sean's plots here?

-## Visualization

-* yt & VizIt capabilites.
-When to use which.
+### Output Files
+* talk about `.dat` `.log` `plt` `chk` files

-## Creating a New Problem
+### Creating a New Test Problem
+* (Mike this you will walk through)

-* New directory in SimulationMain
+* New directory in simulationMain
+* Config: why it's there, what it is, what's needed
-* Config file
+* Simulation_init(Block)
-* flash.par file
+* Customizing the flash.par file

-* Simulation Init
-* Simulation Init block
+### Visualization and Data Analysis
+* VizIt for quick diagnostic
+* yt For pretty pictures and robust analysis

-## New physics?
+### New physics?
 * New directory in physics unit.
 Account for REQUIRES in Config?